Siguza/IOHIDeous/docs/index.md

     0xffffff801fe00000    286     35     35     35     24     24     24     24     24     24     24     35     35     35     35     35
     0xffffff801ff00000    236     24     24     24     35     24     24     35     24     35     24     35     24     35     24     35

 Here the kernel base is `0xffffff800f200000`, and the difference of timings before and after is very visible.
-Formalising what indicates the location of the kernel base and what doesn't is not trivial though, mostly due to outliers.
-By dull trial-and-error I have found the following to be highly reliable, at least on my machines:
+Formalising what does or does not indicate the location of the kernel base isn't trivial though, mostly due to outliers.
+By dull trial-and-error I have found the following procedure to be highly reliable, at least on my two machines:

 1. Sort the 16 timings for each address from shortest to longest.
-2. Discard all but the middle 4 values, and calculate the average of those.
+2. Discard all but the middle 4 values, and calculate the average over those.
-3. If that value is below 50, treat the address as mapped, otherwise treat it as unmapped.
+3. If that value is below `50`, treat the address as mapped, otherwise treat it as unmapped.
 4. Find the first block of mapped addresses large enough to contain the kernel's `__TEXT` segment.

-_This is implemented in [`src/hid/kaslr.c`](TODO)._
+_This is implemented in [`src/hid/kaslr.c`](../src/hid/kaslr.c)._

-Despite the authors of the paper stating that their attack works also in virtualised environments, I observed timings for mapped and unmapped pages to be indistinguishable on a Sierra installation running inside VirtualBox.
+Despite the authors of the paper stating that their attack works also in virtualised environments, I observed timings for mapped and unmapped pages to be indistinguishable on a High Sierra installation running inside VirtualBox (and that's the only VM I tried).
 But whatever, I've already shown that my bug can leak the kernel slide too if need be. :P

 ### Getting `rip` control

 Back to corrupting stuff on the heap with `evg`!
-Since we want stuff from here on out to work with both ways of leaking the kernel slide, we're gonna have to to assume that we're back to not knowing the kernel address of our shared memory and not being able to read kernel memory - the only thing we learned is the kernel slide.
-Now we're back for more, and we're here with a constraint: we want our exploit to run as fast a possible, i.e. fast enough that, on a shutdown, we'd be able to slip in between the user getting logged out and the kernel forcibly killing every last process alive.
+Since we want things from here on out to work with both ways of leaking the kernel slide, we're gonna have to to assume that we're back to not knowing the kernel address of our shared memory and not being able to read kernel memory - the only thing we can take for granted is the kernel slide.
+Now we're back for more, and we're here with a constraint: we want our exploit to run as fast a possible, i.e. fast enough that, on a shutdown, we'd be able to slip in between the user getting logged out and the kernel killing us.

-To that end we're gonna do one heap spray _before_ obtaining the `IOHIDUserClient` port, and then avoid any kind of bulk iteration (except final deallocation), including both "reading back" and reallocation.
-In regard to our `evg` capabilities, that eliminates all but the writing via `eventFlags` while offsetting, and that in turn requires that laying waste to the memory surrounding our target memory isn't fatal.
-Looking again at what we can allocate on the `kalloc_map`/`kernel_map` (data buffers, pointer buffers and kmsg's), the only thing that lets us do that is again a pointer buffer, ideally containing a single pointer surrounded by nothingness, such as e.g. demonstrated earlier with a large `OSArray` containing a single element (I'll call this an "inflated array").
+To that end we're gonna do a single heap spray _before_ obtaining the `IOHIDUserClient` port, and then avoid any kind of bulk iteration (except final deallocation), which includes both "reading back" and reallocating.
+In regard to our `evg` capabilities, that eliminates all but the writing via `eventFlags` while offsetting, and that in turn requires that laying waste to the memory surrounding our target memory be not fatal.
+Looking again at what we can allocate on the `kalloc_map`/`kernel_map` (that is: data buffers, pointer arrays and kmsg's), the only thing that lets us do that is again a pointer array, ideally containing a single pointer surrounded by nothingness, such as e.g. demonstrated earlier with our "inflated array".
 This time we're gonna change two things though:

--   We're gonna use `io_service_add_notification_ool` rather than `IOSurface` to call `OSUnserializeXML` and keep the result in the kernel, because that returns us a mach port whose destruction we can invoke with the `_kernelrpc_mach_port_deallocate_trap` mach trap, which means that we can deallocate our sprayed objects very fast, without even the need for a MIG message.
+-   We're gonna use `io_service_add_notification_ool` rather than `IOSurface` to call `OSUnserializeXML` and keep the result in the kernel, because that returns us a mach port (which I'll call the "notification port").
+The nice thing about that is that we can invoke its destruction with the `_kernelrpc_mach_port_deallocate_trap` mach trap, which means that we can deallocate the sprayed objects attached to it very fast, without even the need for a MIG message.
--   Instead of just one inflated array, we're gonna cram lots of them into a single handle, so we can increase both allocation and deallocation efficiency, and decrease overhead of whatever `io_service_add_notification_ool` is actually supposed to do!
-Here we're limited to 4096 bytes of data we can feed to `OSUnserializeXML` (which is a property of the MIG message defined for `io_service_add_notification_ool`), but the binary representation of an inflated array is very short:
+-   Instead of just one inflated array, we're gonna cram lots of them into a single port, so we can increase both allocation and deallocation efficiency, as well as decrease the overhead of whatever `io_service_add_notification_ool` is _actually_ supposed to do.
+Here we're limited to 4096 bytes of data we can feed to `OSUnserializeXML` (which is just a property of the MIG message defined for `io_service_add_notification_ool`), but the binary representation of an inflated array is _very_ short:

     ```c
     kOSSerializeArray | 0x3000,                             // 4 bytes for the array
     kOSSerializeEndCollection | kOSSerializeBoolean | 1,    // and 4 bytes for its content
     ```

-    If we take away 4 bytes each for the mandatory magic, dictionary tag, `OSSymbol` tag, `OSSymbol` contents and `OSArray` tag (which will contain our inflated arrays), we could max this out at 509 inflated arrays!
+    If we take away 4 bytes each for the mandatory magic, dictionary tag, `OSSymbol` tag, `OSSymbol` contents and `OSArray` tag (which will contain our inflated arrays), we could max this out at 509 inflated arrays per notification port!
 Due to later involvements however, we're not gonna drive it that far and instead leave it at a nice 256, which is still more than enough.

 At that point the memory we're targeting with `evg` should have a lonely pointer to `kOSBooleanTrue` every `0x3000` bytes, and all zeroes in between which are never used by the kernel.
-The avid reader will notice that `0x3000` is less than the size of our shared memory, but using a size of `0x6000` wouldn't help either, because we don't know where exactly those pointers are anyway.
+The avid reader might notice that `0x3000` is less than the size of our shared memory, but using a size of `0x6000` wouldn't help either, because we don't know where exactly those pointers are anyway.
 We only know that they're at the beginning of a page-aligned buffer, but on x86 there's 3 pages in `0x3000`, which gets us back to `x`, `x + 0x1000` and `x + 0x2000` as possible locations.
 So even if we chose `0x6000` instead, we'd just have 6 possible locations now and trying all of them would put us over the adjacent block just the same.
-In order to fix that, we first have to work out some other parts of our exploit though, so let's just put it off until later.
+In order to fix that, we first have to work out some other parts of our exploit though, so let's just put that off until later.

 Now, we wanna corrupt a pointer, but to where?
 The only thing we have is the kernel slide, and whatever we change our pointer to, it's gonna have to look at least in parts like a valid OSObject.
 There wouldn't just be some user-writeable memory in the kernel's __DATA segment that we could use or something, right?
 Turns out, there is!
-In [`iokit/Kernel/IOHibernateIO.cpp`](TODO) there is defined a `static hibernate_statistics_t _hibernateStats`, where `hibernate_statistics_t` is defined as follows:
+In [`IOHibernateIO.cpp`](https://opensource.apple.com/source/xnu/xnu-4570.1.46/iokit/Kernel/IOHibernateIO.cpp.auto.html) there is declared a `static hibernate_statistics_t _hibernateStats`, where `hibernate_statistics_t` is defined as follows:

 ```c
 struct hibernate_statistics_t